leahgaeta/Mathematics-Mechanics/README.md

 # Applied Mathematics in Mechanics
-These are lecture notes and other items from my Applied Mathematics in Mechanics course, taught by [Professor Douglas Holmes](https://www.bu.edu/moss/) at Boston University.
-Note that this is an ongoing course.
-The goal is to have notes & study guides added weekly.
+These are lecture notes and other items from my Applied Mathematics in Mechanics course, taught by [Professor Douglas Holmes](https://www.bu.edu/moss/) at Boston University (ME 712).
+This is from the Fall 2020 semester.

 **Topics Include:**
 - Dimensional Analysis & Scaling